 Osteopathic Manual Therapy

-This perspective is based on the argument that movement restrictions, associated with stiffness and soft tissue changes (e.g. “knots” in muscle), reduce circulation to and from the affected area.
-When this happens, the blood can no longer deliver enough of the oxygen and nutrients essential for cellular activity, and the lymph vessels are limited in how much they can flush waste products and inflammatory chemicals from the space between the cells: reduced circulation deprives the cell of what it needs and bathes it in what it no longer needs.
-The resulting deficiency and stagnation renders the affected tissues less able to function and to maintain themselves, while also reducing the immune system’s ability to protect against disease.
-As a result, the tissues become fertile terrain for germs and other disease agents to take hold.
+This perspective on the body is grounded in the belief that movement restrictions, including stiffness and soft tissue changes such as "knots" in muscles, hinder circulation to and from the affected area.
+This lack of circulation leads to a reduced supply of oxygen and nutrients necessary for cellular activity, and the lymph vessels are limited in their ability to flush waste products and inflammatory chemicals from the space between cells.
+This deficiency and stagnation negatively impact tissue function and maintenance while reducing the immune system's ability to ward off disease.
+As a result, the affected tissues become susceptible to disease agents and infections.

 What Does Osteopathy Feel Like?